 Make no mistake about it.
 Adoption is a beautiful thing.
 It is a committed couple offering love and family to a child they’ve hoped and worked for.
 It is brave birth parents deciding that they want to place their child with a different family.
 And most importantly, it is the connection between these lives—two sets of parents coming together to provide the very best for their child.
 But, like all the best things in life, adoption requires blood, sweat, and tears.
 So today, let’s talk about another thing that adoption is.

 Adoption is hard.

-“Adoption is not for the faint of heart,” writes Jennifer Gillmore for The Atlantic.
+“Adoption is not for the faint of heart,” Jennifer Gillmore wrote for The Atlantic.
 She should know.
-It took her four long years of failed connections with potential birth mothers—including an incident where she and her husband actually parented a child for several weeks before the birth father claimed his parental rights—before she was finally able to finalize an adoption.
+It took her four long years of connections with potential birth mothers—including an incident where she and her husband parented a child for several weeks until the birth father claimed his parental rights—before she was finally able to complete an adoption.

 And love always wins.